pockethost/pockethost/docs/hosting/overview.md

-# Overview

-Power up your projects by hosting PocketHost independently.
-If control is what you crave, or your project operates out of pockethost.io's reach, then this guide is just what you need.
-Here, we unravel the intimidating knots of Docker management, DNS handling, and SSL certificate provisioning.
-We also offer a bird's eye view of both Cloud Computing and VPS deployment.
-In essence, you're about to embark on a DIY journey into the belly of PocketHost, and we're here to guide you.

-Designing a hosting service isn't just ones and zeros; it's a test of your knowledge on a wide array of topics.
-Expect to challenge your understanding of email and SPF+DKIM, DNS terminology, storage management, volume mounting, and more.
-You'll also get a hands-on experience of AWS's functionalities.
-What's more, the trip includes valuable lessons in scaling, security, log rotation, patch management, update handling, build tools, and more.

-Still intrigued by the idea of hosting your own PocketHost?
-Then let's delve into the practical realm.
-We'll kick off with the basics: updating your packages, installing necessary platforms and cloning repositories.
-Be prepared for an in-depth, step-by-step instruction, packed with actionable tasks.
-So grab your keyboards and get ready to explore a whole new horizon in PocketHost hosting.

 [UNDER CONSTRUCTION]

 This guide covers how to set up a production hosting environment for PocketHost.
 Hosting PocketHost might be desirable if: